-Warm the tortillas (optional) and assemble the tacos: If you like, warm the tortillas in the microwave (put them in a stack and cover them with a lightly damp towel) or a 250 degree F oven.
+- Warm the tortillas (optional) and assemble the tacos: If you like, warm the tortillas in the microwave (put them in a stack and cover them with a lightly damp towel) or a 250°F oven.
 To serve, fill the tortillas with your desired number of shrimp and the slaw, then top generously with the slaw and green onions.
 Enjoy immediately.

-- Bang Bang Shrimp are best enjoyed the day they are made, so I recommend only sautéing the amount of shrimp you plan to eat that meal.
+- TO STORE: This recipe is best enjoyed the day it is made, so I recommend only sautéing the amount of shrimp you plan to eat that meal.
 The slaw can be refrigerated for 2 to 3 days, so you can make a larger batch of it in advance, then cook the shrimp just before serving.

 - TO REHEAT: Gently rewarm leftover shrimp in a skillet on the stovetop over medium-low heat.

 Join today and start saving your favorite recipes

 Create an account to easily save your favorite recipes and access FREE meal plans.Sign Me Up

 Frequently Asked Questions